danielhers/nerv/README.md

 **nerv**, modelling composition for Directed Acyclic Graphs in Python.

-**Warning:** This is largely **unsupported** software, no extensions are planned and development has stopped.
-It is however fully functional and has served as a test-bed for compositional models between 2012 and 2014.
+This is largely **unsupported** software, no extensions are planned and development has stopped.
+It is however **fully functional** and has served as a test-bed for compositional models between 2012 and 2014.
 Designing a Python library like this that is performant, easy to debug and elegant is difficult.
 The main author has now switched to using [Julia][julia] for most of his research, but it is not entirely unlikely that he may take another stab at a library similar to nerve, if time permits it, over the next few years.

 [julia]: http://julialang.org/